ericmjl/essays-on-data-science/docs/newsletter/2020/09-september.md

 If you're hiring for a Python developer in the Sydney, Australia area or remotely, do consider him on your list!

-## Thank you for reading!

-As always,
-let me know on [Twitter](twitter.com/ericmjl) if you've enjoyed the newsletter, and I'm always open to hearing about the new things you've learned from it.

-Meanwhile, if you'd like to get early access to new written tutorials, essays, 1-on-1 consulting and complimentary access to the Skillshare workshops that I make, I'd appreciate your support on [Patreon](patreon.com/ericmjl)!

-Stay safe, stay indoors, and keep hacking!

-Cheers,
-Eric